 Apart from backing up data, using Docker volumes allows you to also share Jenkins data between multiple containers.

-Keep on reading because, in this article, you will learn how to run Jenkins using Docker and Docker Compose.
+Keep on reading because, in this article, you will learn how to run Jenkins in Docker and Docker Compose.
 You’ll learn how to find and potentially backup the Jenkins data inside and outside the Docker container.

 Table of Contents